db-set

 Comma is used as default values separator, so using it as part as the value declaration will break parsing.

-To workaround this custom value separator may be set by separator
+To workaround this custom value separator may be set by separator attribute.

 Given